I would like to start this article with a little confession: I’m the kind of person that prefers watching movies and TV shows to reading books.

 People buy using the reptilian brain.
 Understanding how it works will let you develop your approach to customers.

-Patrick speaks about what stimulates the reptilian brain, how companies use it in advertising and how to apply it into life itself.
+Patrick speaks about what stimulates the reptilian brain, how companies use it in advertising, and how to apply it to life itself.

 As an example, Patrick mentions the problem with the urinals at Amsterdam airport.
 They had a lot of leaks.
 To solve it they used one of the stimuli of the reptilian brain – vision.
 So they printed a fly in the middle of the urinal which helped man be better at aiming.
 As a result, they reported an 80 percent decrease in spillage.